-Loyalty can be a determining KPI when deciding whether or not to bid on your branded keywords.
-It affects the way your customers search your brand, so depending on whether you have a high or low loyalty rate, you will need to invest or not on PPC and SEO strategies.
+Loyalty can be a determining KPI when deciding whether or not to bid on branded keywords.
+It affects the way your customers search for your brand, so depending on whether you have a high or low loyalty rate, you will need to invest (or not) in PPC and SEO strategies.

-How much should I bid on my own branded keywords?
+How much should I bid on my branded keywords?

 It depends on the level of customer loyalty you have.
 If your loyalty rate is low, we suggest investing more budget in branded keywords, while if your loyalty is high or stable, it’s okay to lower the investment since customers are already searching your brand on their own.